 After graduating Magma Cum Laude from Chapman University, he worked for a year and a half in EMS and lived out his passion for teaching by instructing American Heart Association BLS and ACLS classes.

-Zachary is now in his first year at William Carey University College of Osteopathic Medicine working toward his dream of becoming a Pediatric Cardiothoracic Surgeon and would like to thank HAMDS for supporting him in his lifelong pursuits of becoming a physician.
+Zachary is now in his second year at William Carey University College of Osteopathic Medicine working toward his dream of becoming a Pediatric Cardiothoracic Surgeon and would like to thank HAMDS for supporting him in his lifelong pursuits of becoming a physician.